bearsofthemoss/MELNHE_NEON_AOP/README.md

 	A. Mask pixels with NDVI >= 0.9
 3. Brightness normalization
 4. Shade mask using digital surface model:Flightline slope and aspect, angle and azimuth
-	A. Mask pixels with shade <= 0.8
+	A. Mask pixels with shade value that you must choose.

-Script 3: ... was wrangle .csv but now outdated.. fpar?

-Script 4: Lda ordination of nutrient treatment and forest age

-Script 5: All wavelength analysis and figures (Pri and average vis)
+Other code scripts are for analysis.